MundoDele Spanish Grammar

-Wishes, Doubts & Emotions in Spanish
+Wishes, Doubts and Emotions in Spanish

 Learn when wishes, doubts and emotions trigger the Spanish subjunctive.
 This guide explains structures such as quiero que, espero que, dudo que, no creo que, me alegra que, siento que, temo que and es una pena que, with clear examples and indicative-subjunctive contrasts.